-Social events or non driving/ riding activities are social gatherings or shows held at permanent or temporary venues for associated enthusiasts.
+Social events or non driving/ riding activities are social gatherings, meets, rallies or shows held at permanent or temporary venues for associated enthusiasts.
 No driving or riding events may be included.
-Examples of non driving/ riding events are rallies, open house meets, cruise in meets, swap meets, shows, etc. All social events are to be governed by the Social Events Code and are to be managed by an AMA Event Organiser.
+Examples of non driving/ riding events are automobile or motorcycle rallies, camping and caravanning, open house meets, cruise in meets, swap meets, show and shine, etc. All social events are governed by the Social Events Code and are managed by an AMA Event Organiser.

-Education events or coaching activities are the activities normally associated with the instruction of drivers/ riders of motor vehicles, ATV, ROV, towables and PWC.
-All education events are to be governed by the Education Events Code and are to be managed by an AMA Driver/ Rider Coach.
+Education events or coaching activities are the activities normally associated with the instruction of drivers/ riders of motor vehicles, ATV, SSV, towables and PWC.
+All education events are governed by the Education Events Code and are managed by an AMA Driver/ Rider Coach.

-Recreation events or pleasure driving/ riding events are the activities normally associated with recreational driving/ riding of registered motor vehicles, towables, PWC and their associated activities.
+Recreation events or pleasure driving/ riding events are the activities normally associated with recreational driving/ riding of registered motor vehicles, ATV, SSV, towables, PWC and their associated activities.

 Pleasure driving and riding events comply with the use of a Road.
 Driving and riding events require participants to follow a route and be guided by; tagging along or following a leader, marker, arrow, direction, instruction, map, GPS or any other device or means in order to get to a destination or to return to a designated place.

 Driving and riding events may traverse a ‘road’ route of only sealed surfaces, an ‘adventure’ route of sealed and unsealed surfaces, a ‘trail’ route of only unsealed terrain or a ‘water’ route of open or closed body of water.
-All driving and riding events are to be governed by the Recreation Events Code and are to be managed by an AMA Recreation Leader.
+All driving and riding events are governed by the Recreation Events Code and are managed by an AMA Recreation Leader.

 Sport events or competitive/ timed racing events and non competitive/ untimed testing events are the activities which are normally associated with the sporting use of motor vehicles.
 Racing events and Testing events comply with the use of a Track.

-All AMA sanctioned Sport events whether competitive or non competitive are to be governed by the Sport Events Code and are to be managed by an AMA Sport Referee.
+All AMA sanctioned Sport events whether competitive or non competitive are governed by the Sport Events Code and are managed by an AMA Sport Referee.
 Where a Sport event is competitive in nature, ie. timing, placings, etc, the relevant discipline regulations and any additional event regulations also apply.